Can You Eat Avocados with a Fatty Liver? The Truth About This Superfood

 So yes, not only can you eat avocado if you have fatty liver disease, but it’s also a great choice to include in your daily meals.

-Other similarly healthy foods like avocados include chicken (if you choose it correctly), eggplant, and even chocolate.
+Other healthy foods I have covered in the past include chicken (if you cook it correctly), eggplant, and even chocolate.

-Avocados are good for fatty liver because of their liver-protecting properties.
-They are loaded with healthy nutrients like Potassium, dietary fibers, vitamins (mainly C and B6), magnesium, glutathione (strong antioxidant) healthy fats, and no cholesterol.
+Avocados are loaded with healthy nutrients like Potassium, dietary fibers, vitamins (mainly E, C and B6), magnesium, glutathione (a strong antioxidant), healthy fats, and no cholesterol.

-There are plenty of studies backing up the hepatoprotective capabilities of avocados and the nutrients they contain, like this study on vitamin’s C benefits on reversing NAFLD/MASLD, this one about the positive effects of dietary fibers on LDL (bad) cholesterol or this generic study published in American Chemical Society, which found that avocados contain potent compounds that exerts protective benefits by reducing liver damage.
+There are plenty of studies backing up the hepatoprotective capabilities of avocados and the nutrients they contain, like this study on vitamin’s C benefits on reversing MASLD, this one about the positive effects of dietary fibers on LDL (bad) cholesterol or this generic study published in American Chemical Society, which found that avocados contain potent compounds that exert protective benefits by reducing liver damage.

-Based on these studies (and there are plenty more available online – but we’re not here to check them all out), we can conclude that incorporating avocados into our daily diet may aid in slowing down fatty liver progression or even help to reverse it.
+Based on these studies (and there are plenty more available online), we can safely conclude that incorporating avocados into our daily diet may aid in slowing down fatty liver progression or even help reverse it.

 While it’s clear that avocados are beneficial for those with fatty liver, you still need to manage portion sizes.
-Overeating avocados could lead to excess calorie intake, resulting in weight gain, which can worsen NAFLD/MASLD.
+Overeating avocados could lead to excess calorie intake, resulting in weight gain, which can worsen fatty liver.

 Remember that one whole avocado contains about 250 calories.
-There are 21 grams of healthy monounsaturated fat in a whole avocado, so things are looking well overall here.
+There are 21 grams of healthy monounsaturated fat in it, so things are looking well overall here.

 Pair avocados with other liver-friendly foods like fiber-rich vegetables, lean protein sources, and healthy oils and you’ll have a perfect diet to support liver recovery.
-The additional foods you can pair it up with include – but are not limited to – various low-sugar fruits, wild salmon, oats, and zucchini.
+The additional foods you can pair it up with include – but are not limited to – various low-sugar fruits and zucchini.

 How to Integrate Avocados into a Fatty Liver Diet